 Led by HGSE faculty members, CAEL offers five distinct 12-week online modules which may be taken separately or pursued as a certificate.
 Participants who wish to earn the certificate must complete the Leading Learning module and can select three of the remaining four modules to complete within 24 months of beginning the program.
 Leading Learning can be taken at any point within the certificate timeline, and you can begin with any module and complete modules in any order.

 The five modules in the CAEL portfolio are:

 - Developing Myself

 - Leading Learning (required module for the certificate)

 - Managing Evidence

 The experience is designed to be both rigorous and flexible.
 The activities are asynchronous, allowing you to choose when within a given week you complete them.
 Each week will require 5-7 hours of work, with more guided work during “learning” weeks (2, 3, 4, and 8) and more job-embedded practice and application during the remaining weeks.
 Each participant will have a designated online learning facilitator to contact directly for support.

 Following successful completion of four modules, a final assignment will be required to receive the Certificate in Advanced Education Leadership.
 This final assignment provides an opportunity to reflect on the CAEL journey and to look forward, considering opportunities for further application.
-These final reflections will be 2-3 pages and are required but not graded) will be sent to qualifying participants after they have earned their fourth module certificate.
+The assignment for the final reflections (which is required but not graded) will be sent to qualifying participants after they have earned their fourth module certificate.

 Brian K. Matney, Ph.D., Program Evaluation Specialist, Department of Research, Virginia Beach City Public Schools